 As a marketer, I think Instagram is dumb.
 Not the platform exactly.
 I like quick, image-based sites and they’ve mastered satisfying whatever it is that makes us want to keep scrolling.
 But you really can’t add links?
 Really?
 Everything has to point back to my profile, which points to a link tree, which finally gets someone to my site?
 Gross.

 Now, I know there’s Instagram Shopping.
 It’s a cool feature that looks to alleviate the need for users to leave their app to buy your products.

 The problem with cool features like shopping directly from social media is that the buyer (your reader!) isn’t connecting with you.
 Yes, your social followers are important, but data shows most of us prefer advertising and promotions in our email.

-Which leads me to the point here—your website is the hub.
+This leads me to the point—your website is the hub.
 Not your Facebook page or YouTube channel.
 Your website is where you point all users.
 From your author website, you can control how they find you on all your other locations (like pages and social channels you might use).